PabloMSanAla/AstroPipe/README.md

 <h3 align="center">Pipeline mainly focus on data analysis of Astronomical images.</h3>

   <p align="center">
-    AstroPipe is a pipeline aim to produce reliable surface brightness profiles of galaxies.
+    astropipe is a pipeline aim to produce reliable surface brightness profiles of galaxies.
 It has built-in functions to reduce, analyse and visualize astronomical images in general.
 It is meant to help me analyse all the data for my PhD and being able to share it with other colleagues.
     <br />
     This is a work in progress, use at your own risk!
     <br />
-    <a href="https://github.com/PabloMSanAla/AstroPipe#documents"><strong>Explore the docs »</strong></a>
+    <a href="https://github.com/PabloMSanAla/astropipe#documents"><strong>Explore the docs »</strong></a>
     <br />
     <br />
-    <a href="https://github.com/PabloMSanAla/AstroPipe#demos">View Demo</a>
+    <a href="https://github.com/PabloMSanAla/astropipe#demos">View Demo</a>
     ·
-    <a href="https://github.com/PabloMSanAla/AstroPipe/issues">Report Bug</a>
+    <a href="https://github.com/PabloMSanAla/astropipe/issues">Report Bug</a>
     ·
-    <a href="https://github.com/PabloMSanAla/AstroPipe/issues">Request Feature</a>
+    <a href="https://github.com/PabloMSanAla/astropipe/issues">Request Feature</a>
   </p>
 </div>